Battle of Trebbia (1799): Trebbia River – 19 June

 Chasteler spotted Dombrowski's outflanking column and directed Bagration's troops against it.
 Dombrowski's division seized Rivalta and advanced up the Trebbia's west bank as far as the hamlet of Canetto before they ran into the Russians.
-Accompanied in person by Suvorov, the Russians defeated their mostly Polish opponents with serious losses and forced them to retreat to the east bank.
+Accompanied in person by Suvorov, the Russians defeated their mostly Polish opponents, who suffered serious losses.
+Suvorov's troops forced them to retreat to the east bank.
 Rusca's initial advance was blunted by the fire of 14 artillery pieces belonging to Schveikovsky's division.
 Farther north, Victor's division was repulsed by a combination of Schveikovsky's left wing and Förster's division and withdrew to the French-held east bank.
 But with Bagration's forces pulled to the south by Dombrowski's ill-fated attack, Rusca's men found a gap in the Allied line south of Casaliggio.
 The French infantry charged across the Trebbia while a horse artillery battery mauled the Rosenberg Grenadier Regiment.
 Suvorov appeared on the scene to rally his Russians.
 Rosenberg swung the left wing of Schveikovsky's division to face the northern edge of Rusca's breakthrough while Bagration hurried north to hit the southern edge.
 At the same time, Chasteler borrowed four battalions from Förster and brought them to the scene.
 The combined attack forced Rusca's division to retire to the east bank.
 The Russians tried to follow up their success but Rusca's men repelled their attacks and the fighting in the south ended around 7:00 pm.

 The assault in the center was delayed because of the tardy arrival of Montrichard's division.
 Its 5th Light Infantry crossed the river and deployed into line but was hit by a devastating volley from an Austrian grenadier battalion.
 Montrichard's other units advanced in columns which were out of touch with each other.
 When Fröhlich's grenadiers and Förster's division counterattacked, Montrichard's division dissolved and its soldiers took to their heels.
 The grenadier battalion was swamped by fleeing Frenchmen, but it managed to keep its cohesion until some Russian infantry cut their way through to the rescue.
 Olivier's assault was preceded by a lightning cavalry charge around noon that swept the west bank clear of Austrians.
 The infantry crossed in the cavalry's wake and soon captured San Nicolò and two guns.
 Hearing cannon fire, Liechtenstein went forward to check on the situation and found a crowd of Austrian troops running away from Olivier's assault.
 He immediately went back to his command and led two squadrons each of the Lobkowitz and Levenehr Dragoons and one squadron of the Archduke Joseph Hussars against Olivier's south flank.
 Having disposed of Montrichard's division earlier, the Allies were free to mass against Olivier's division and eventually throw it back to the Trebbia's east bank.
 The Wouwermanns Grenadier Battalion recaptured two Austrian 12-pound cannons.